-Non-discriminatory liberalization of services and tariff barriers would result in about a three-fold increase in the gains compared with preferential liberalization of goods and services with the EU alone.
+Non-discriminatory liberalization of services and tariff barriers would result in about a three-fold increase in the gains compared with preferential liberalization of goods and services with the EU alone (Table 7, "Unilateral" column).
+Preferential services liberalization can result in losses or reduced gains due to a loss in rents, if Armenians are capturing rents from the barriers to FDI in services.
+In addition, it will result in losses or reduced gains due to the exit of firms from excluded countries and the loss of varieties that entails.
 With non-discriminatory liberalization, Armenians would be able to access goods and services from the least cost supplier in the world.
-This would eliminate all trade diversion losses and result in the maximum number of new foreign varieties for productivity improvement from trade and FDI liberalization.
-Consequently, the gains, which hare equal to 1.1 percent of consumption, are much larger in this case than in the comparable case of preferential liberalization with the EU (between 0.4 and 0.3 percent of consumption for service and goods liberalization alone) or the CIS alone.
-The larger gains from the agreement with the EU come from trade facilitation cost reduction, not from services liberalization.
-Over 85 percent of the gains from unilateral liberalization come from liberalization of services rather than tariff liberalization.
+This would eliminate all trade diversion losses from preferential services liberalization and result in the maximum number of new foreign varieties for productivity improvement from trade and FDI liberalization.
+Consequently, the gains, which are equal to 1.1 percent of consumption, are much larger in this case than in the comparable case of preferential liberalization with the EU (between 0.4 and 0.3 percent of consumption for service and goods liberalization alone) or the CIS alone.
+Over 85 percent of the gains from unilateral liberalization come from liberalization of services and less than 15 percent comes from tariff liberalization.

-Additional gains would be derived from reduction in the barriers that domestic as well as foreign firms face
+Additional gains would be derived from reduction in the barriers that domestic as well as foreign firms face (Table 7, "Unilateral and Domestic" column).